 Do you believe that the Lord can heal and restore you speedily?
 I dare you to believe it.

-Moreover, you’re not alone; many other believers found themselves in similar situations where they underwent massive surgeries and then had to believe in God for their healing.
+Moreover, you’re not alone; many other believers found themselves in similar situations where they underwent major surgeries and then had to believe in God for their healing.

 And this wasn’t the easiest thing for them to do, given that they were constantly in pain.